Practice Placement 1

 - Evidence based practice, guidelines, protocols, and integrated care pathways.

 - Reflective practice, models of reflection, reflective writing and introduction to portfolio development.

 There will be a focus on Health in terms of Rehabilitation – social, medical models; preventative (including introduction to health promotion), restorative, maintenance, palliative approaches of rehabilitation, major approaches to psychology and their relevance to health; psychological factors affecting health.

 Students will also cover key characteristics of:

-Current health, social & educational policy relevant to the delivery of physiotherapy services, for example, NSF’s, evidence based practice, clinical governance, guidelines, protocols, inclusion, reducing inequalities.
+Current health, social and educational policy relevant to the delivery of physiotherapy services.
+For example, NSF’s, evidence-based practice, clinical governance, guidelines, protocols, inclusion and reducing inequalities.

 - Health inequalities.

 - Teamwork – interdisciplinary, unidisciplinary, skills of team working.

 - Ethical practice.

 This unit will cover biomechanics, histology and tissue repair and physiology.
 The specific systems for consideration will be the cardio-vascular and respiratory systems, the musculoskeletal system and the neuromuscular system.